Module palletjack.load

 pass

-self._class_logger.debug('Saving data to gdb and zipping...')
+self._class_logger.debug("Saving data to gdb and zipping...")

 zipped_gdb_path = self._save_to_gdb_and_zip(dataframe)

-self._class_logger.debug('Uploading gdb to AGOL...')
+self._class_logger.debug("Uploading gdb to AGOL...")

 gdb_item = self._upload_gdb(zipped_gdb_path)

-self._class_logger.debug('Appending data from gdb to feature layer...')
+self._class_logger.debug("Appending data from gdb to target...")

 try: